tshepang/blog/content/favorite-companies.md

 - [Cloudflare], which offers various internet services, offers many of them without a fee.
-  The one I use is the DNS service, with a promise of speed and privacy.
+  The one I use is their DNS service, with a promise of speed and privacy.
   Also impressive is their blog posts, which are both detailed and numerous.
   A number of them [have to do with Rust],